|Pool is closed until April, 2024

-Named after TVRPD’s long-time District Manger, Walter A. Dye, TVRPD’s Dye Natatorium offers a heated, 25 yard, six lane pool complete with showers, changing rooms, restrooms, and private yard.
-Besides being the “coolest” place to spend your summer, “The Dye” offers Red Cross Lifeguarding and Jr. Lifeguard certifications, Red Cross Learn to Swim program, water aerobics and recreational swim.
+Named after TVRPD’s long-time District Manager, Walter A. Dye, TVRPD’s Dye Natatorium offers a heated, 25 yard, six lane pool complete with showers, changing rooms, restrooms, outside patio and table area.
+Besides being the “coolest” place to spend your summer, “The Dye” offers Red Cross Lifeguarding, Red Cross Learn to Swim program, water aerobics and recreational swim.
 It is also home to the THS and Barracuda Swim teams.

 Children 12 and under must be accompanied by an adult.

 |When applicable lap swimmers should identify an individual with similar swimming ability to best facilitate lane sharing.

 |Prior to entering an occupied lane a swimmer is required to seek permission from any current occupant(s).

 |The following techniques are recommended when sharing a lane unless otherwise agreed upon. *see image below table

 |Abide by all published pool rules and/or policies enforced by lifeguards.

 |Extend all common courtesies to others that you expect to be extended to you.